 You don’t have to be a marketing prodigy to send a really great email.
-All you need is a message that resonates, and an intended audience.
-And who knows more about resonating messages than nonprofits?
+All you need is a message that will resonate with your intended audience and a grasp of a few basic skills.

-In this blog, we’ll be sharing some easy-to-implement basics that can take your email strategy from good to great.
-But first, let’s answer a common question that we get asked by our clients.
+In this blog, you’ll discover some easy-to-implement basics that can take your email strategy from good to great.
+But first, let’s answer some of our clients’ common questions.

 Email is an invaluable avenue for connecting with your supporters.
-A study from Mailchimp found that on average, nonprofits have an email open rate of just over 25%.
-This may not seem like a big number, but when compared to the general average of 6%, it’s quite a jump.
+A study from Mailchimp found that, on average, nonprofits have an email open rate of just over 25%.
+This may not seem like a big number at first, but it’s a lot higher than the general average of 6%.

-That being said, there is no “one-size-fits-all” recommendation on how many emails your nonprofit should send per week or month.
+That being said, there is no one-size-fits-all recommendation for how many emails your nonprofit should send in a week or month.
 It’s a matter of audience preference.

-To assess how many emails you should be sending per week, as yourself and your team two important questions:
+To assess how many emails you should send per month, ask yourself and your team two important questions: